Welcome to best Plastic Surgeon in Delhi, Dr Juhi Agrawal

 • Difficulty chewing: Dietary restrictions (see below) are necessary for the first few post-op care weeks.

-• Restricted movement: Swelling and discomfort often restrict jaw movement during the recovery process.
+• Restricted movement: Swelling and discomfort often restrict jaw movement during the dental implant recovery stages.

 Most side effects are minor and go away within the first few weeks of post-op care.
 Talk to your dentist if more severe side effects develop.